dhrubajyoti98/cLyapunovExponent/README.md

 ## Usage

 * ### To build the library:
+0. Please go through the sample code provided to learn how to use the library before proceeding.
 1. git clone this repository.
 2. go to the folder 'src'.
 3. run 'make'.